List of giant pandas

-This is a partial list of giant pandas, both alive and deceased.
-The giant panda is a conservation-reliant vulnerable species.
+The giant panda (Ailuropoda melanoleuca), also known as the panda bear or simply panda, is a bear species endemic to China.
+It is a conservation-reliant vulnerable species.
 Wild population estimates of the bear vary; one estimate shows that there are about 1,590 individuals living in the wild, while a 2006 study via DNA analysis estimated that this figure could be as high as 2,000 to 3,000.